 Xcution thought they could take on the Shinigami captain and lieutenants who spent hundreds of years training simply because they gained a piece of Ichigo's Fullbring.
 Obviously they are quickly defeated with little difficulty.

-Driscoll Berci is a Mook in the Vandenreich's army, who thinks that a recently acquired power will enable him to successfully kill the Gotei 13's Captain Commander.
-Made worse is that said power is The bankai of Yamamoto's lieutenant.
-Who he killed and then gloats about it to Yamamoto.
+Driscoll Berci thinks that a recently acquired power will enable him to successfully kill the Gotei 13's Captain Commander.
+The power concerned is the bankai of Yamamoto's lieutenant and he gloats to Yamamoto about killing him.
 The result?
-Driscoll has been reduced to a pile of ashes.
+Driscoll's reduced to a pile of ashes.